-- Reliable diagnosis of psychiatric disorders in addicts and alcoholics takes weeks and months, not minutes, hours and days.
+- Reliable diagnosis of psychiatric disorders in addicts and alcoholics takes weeks or months, rather than the minutes typically spent with the doctor.

 - It is our anecdotal experience that psychiatric disorders are over-diagnosed in alcoholics and addicts.

 - According to research, most people entering treatment are experiencing symptoms of a mental illness but these symptoms will improve significantly over a period of 3 to 6 weeks without any psychiatric treatment.

 - This 3 to 6 week time frame is the same time frame that we would expect psychotropic drugs to take effect.

 - If a newly abstinent person is placed on medication and improves in 3 to 6 weeks, we would be unable to determine whether the medication or recovery reduced the symptoms.